gnieboer/tsp-redesign/_includes/calculator/how-much-will-my-savings-grow/panel-2.md

 %}

 {% comment %}Start of multi-input block Future Contrib.
 We must close <div> at end{% endcomment %}
+{% comment %}This block also has glossary filled dynamic text creating a complex text block where one of five choices is displayed based on the rs choosen on the previous page.{% endcomment %}
+{% capture FC_more_info %}For more information on agency contributions, see [Contribution types]({{ site.baseurl }}/making-contributions/contribution-types/).{{ seeMoreInfo }}
+{% endcapture %}
+{% capture explanation2_3FERS %}
+<span id="FC_FERS" class="FC_Info hide">FERS You may begin contributing to the TSP (through payroll contributions) as soon as you are hired.
+You also receive <span data-term="Agency Automatic (1%) Contributions" class="js-glossary-toggle term term-end">Agency Automatic (1%) Contributions</span> and are eligible to receive <span data-term="Agency Matching Contributions" class="js-glossary-toggle term term-end">Agency Matching Contributions</span>.
+Note: Newly hired or rehired FERS employees are automatically enrolled to contribute 3% of basic pay unless they elect otherwise. {{ FC_more_info }}</span>
+{% endcapture %}
+{% capture explanation2_3CSRS %}
+<span id="FC_CSRS" class="FC_Info hide">CSRS You may begin contributing to the TSP (through payroll contributions) as soon as you are hired.
+Note: Newly rehired CSRS employees are automatically enrolled to contribute 3% of basic pay unless they elect otherwise.
+CSRS employees do not receive agency contributions.</span>
+{% endcapture %}
+{% capture explanation2_3USBRS %}
+<span id="FC_USBRS" class="FC_Info hide">USBRS You can contribute from incentive pay, special pay, or bonus pay, as long you contribute from your basic pay.
+You can elect to contribute from incentive pay, special pay, or bonus pay, even if you are not currently receiving them.
+These contributions will be deducted when you do receive any of these types of pay.
+BRS members also receive <span data-term="Service Automatic (1%) Contributions" class="js-glossary-toggle term term-end">Service Automatic (1%) Contributions</span> and are eligible to receive <span data-term="Service Matching Contributions" class="js-glossary-toggle term term-end">Service Matching Contributions</span>.
+Note: Newly hired or rehired uniformed services members are automatically covered by BRS and enrolled to contribute 3% of basic pay unless they elect otherwise. {{ FC_more_info }}</span>
+{% endcapture %}
+{% capture explanation2_3US %}
+<span id="FC_US" class="FC_Info hide">US You may begin contributing to the TSP (through payroll contributions) as soon as you are hired.
+You can contribute from incentive pay, special pay, or bonus pay, as long you contribute from your basic pay.
+You can elect to contribute from incentive pay, special pay, or bonus pay, even if you are not currently receiving them.
+These contributions will be deducted when you do receive any of these types of pay.
+Note: Non-BRS members of the uniformed services do not receive <span data-term="Service Automatic (1%) Contributions" class="js-glossary-toggle term term-end">Service Automatic (1%) Contributions</span> or <span data-term="Service Matching Contributions" class="js-glossary-toggle term term-end">Service Matching Contributions</span>.</span>
+{% endcapture %}
+{% capture explanation2_3BP %}
+<span id="FC_BP" class="FC_Info hide">BP You cannot contribute additional funds to the TSP account that was established for you.</span>
+{% endcapture %}
 {% capture explanation2_3 %}
-You may begin contributing to the TSP (through payroll contributions) as soon as you are hired.
-You also receive <span data-term="Agency Automatic (1%) Contributions" class="js-glossary-toggle term term-end">Agency Automatic (1%) Contributions</span> and are eligible to receive <span data-term="Agency Matching Contributions" class="js-glossary-toggle term term-end">Agency Matching Contributions</span>.
-Note: Newly hired or rehired FERS employees are automatically enrolled to contribute 3% of basic pay unless they elect otherwise.
-For more information on agency contributions, see [Contribution types]({{ site.baseurl }}/making-contributions/contribution-types/).
+{{ explanation2_3FERS }}
+{{ explanation2_3CSRS }}
+{{ explanation2_3USBRS }}
+{{ explanation2_3US }}
+{{ explanation2_3BP }}
 {% endcapture %}
 {% include calculator/div-panel-form-field.html
   fieldID="panel-2.3" inputType="none" H2="Future contributions"